rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 ```

 * `n0` declares the next outer type-1 section `s0`
-* nodes `n1-9` are siblings to each other
+* nodes `n1-9` are all child nodes to `n0`
-* other descendant nodes will be ignored
+* other descendant nodes will/can be ignored
 * nodes `n1-9` represent type-2 sectioning nodes
 * nodes `n1-9` declare sections `s1-9`
 * obviously, section `s9` will always be empty

 Note that any type-2 sectioning node will have at least one type-1 sectioning
-node as its (not necessarily immediate/direct) ancestor.
-That is, because the
+node as its (not necessarily direct) ancestor.
+That is, because the root node
-root node always acts as a type-1 sectioning node.
+always acts as a type-1 sectioning node.

 Note that the default definition of sectioning nodes does not define the
 characteristic to close any open presequent section.
 Because of that, `s1` is